The Story of David Bowie’s ‘Diamond Dogs’ Tour

-When the tour kicked off, a massive set had been built to resemble something called ‘Hunger City.’
+As the dates began, a massive set had been built to resemble something called “Hunger City.”
 Incorporating many props, moving parts and elaborate set pieces like a bridge and hydraulic cherry picker, the show automatically became one of the most elaborate in rock ‘n roll history.
 Bowie’s look had changed, as well.
 Gone were the futuristic and androgynous costumes that blended both space-age and Japanese kabuki.
-Instead, Bowie now appeared in more conventional lightweight suits with stylish suspenders and his orange hair had been restyled into a softer, layered style.
+Instead, Bowie now appeared in more conventional lightweight suits with stylish suspenders.
+His orange hair had been restyled into a softer, layered style.

 From the beginning, the tour was beset with production problems, hardly surprising given the highly complex nature of the set.
 One night, a movable catwalk collapsed.
-Another night, the crane that held Bowie out over the crowd while he sang ‘Space Oddity’ into a telephone receiver got stuck in place, suspending the singer longer than he had planned.
+Another night, the crane that held Bowie out over the crowd while he sang “Space Oddity” into a telephone receiver got stuck in place, suspending the singer longer than he planned.